This release includes the following enhancements:

 Extended Security Compliance Pack

-We've extended the Security Compliance Pack by adding support for the latest versions version of CWE and OWASP Top 10updating some configurations.
+We've extended the Security Compliance Pack by adding support for the latest versions of CWE and OWASP Top 10.
 See the New and Updated Test Configurations section below.

 New and Updated Test Configurations